 Minimum college 2.25 GPA (4.0 system) and eligible to return to institution(s) attended

-- Minimum college 2.5 GPA (4.0 system) and eligible to return to institution(s) attended
+- Minimum college GPA of a 2.5 and be eligible to return to the institutions attended

 If you need some help, we’re here for you